MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

     - `Table column`
     - `TABLESPACE`
 - Adding the necessary pg views to support all role based `psql` meta-commands.

-### Phase 4 - `PUBLIC` role

-See [Grant](https://www.postgresql.org/docs/current/sql-grant.html) for PostgreSQL `PUBLIC` details (grep for PUBLIC).

-`PUBLIC` is a special keyword that is accepted anywhere a role name would be accepted.
-The key word PUBLIC indicates that the changes are to be applied to all roles, including those that might be created later.

 ### Phase 5 - Utility Commands/Syntactic Sugar (Optional)